-Here, we argue that the home state effect on firm preferences extends to sectors not exposed to trade and beyond product standards to a broader set of regulations.
+Here, we argue that the home state effect on firm preferences extends to sectors not exposed to trade, and beyond product standards to a broader set of regulations.
 Firms operate in environments with overlapping policies at different political levels.
 These policies are often adopted at different points in time.
 The policy that comes first can affect firm preferences through mechanisms related to cost absorption.
 Cost absorption means that firms' current or expected cost structure changes as they comply with sub-national policy.
-This in turn affects their preference for national policy.
-To the extent that firm preferences matter for national policy decisions, this process can result to an upward diffusion of sub-national policy.1 Cost absorption can change firm preferences in a number of ways, including through asset changes, regulatory relief, and future expectations.
+This in turn affects their preference for costly national policy-resulting in either a neutral or supportive position.
+To the extent that firm preferences matter for national policy decisions, this process can result to an upward diffusion of sub-national policy by reducing political opposition and/or increasing political support.2 Cost absorption can change firm preferences in a number of ways, including through asset changes, regulatory relief, and future expectations.